 Going strawless is just one of the ways that Starbucks is thinking through more sustainable approaches to single-use packaging.
 The company has invested $10 million in the NextGen Cup Challenge, which seeks to develop a fully recyclable and compostable hot cup.

 Starbucks is also encouraging customers to BYOT — “bring your own tumbler” — by granting discounts as part of its efforts to reduce waste.
-In Spring 2018 the company trialled a corresponding initative in 34 stores across London with resounding success: a 5p charge on disposable cups resulted in a 126% increase in reusable cup use and is now on course to be rolled out in all 950 UK stores.
+In Spring 2018 the company trialled a corresponding initative in 34 stores across London with resounding success: a 5p charge on disposable cups resulted in a 126% increase in reusable cup use.